fabric8-launcher/launcher-application/README.md

         export LAUNCHER_KEYCLOAK_URL=https://sso.prod-preview.openshift.io/auth
         export LAUNCHER_KEYCLOAK_REALM=fabric8
       ```
-    IMPORTANT: Mission Control will not use the keycloak server if you provide the following environment variables:
+    IMPORTANT: Mission Control will not use the KeyCloak server if you provide alternative means of authentication, so make sure you do:
       ```
-        export LAUNCHER_MISSIONCONTROL_OPENSHIFT_USERNAME=<user>
+        unset LAUNCHER_MISSIONCONTROL_OPENSHIFT_USERNAME
-        export LAUNCHER_MISSIONCONTROL_OPENSHIFT_PASSWORD=<pass>
+        unset LAUNCHER_MISSIONCONTROL_OPENSHIFT_PASSWORD
       ```

 5. Testing setup